 Be ready to start picking here beginning September 4.
 No hayrides, nothing to distract from the trees themselves: it’s an apple lover’s dream.
 The orchard grows 23 different varieties of apples and pears.
 You’ll have a hard time choosing one, so mix and match to try what you want.
 Due to COVID-19 concerns, picnics are not allowed this year.

 This family-owned orchard was established in 1798 and has been in the same family for over 200 years.
-The pick-your-own season is open on Thursdays to Saturdays from 8 a.m. to 5 p.m.
+The pick-your-own season is open on Fridays to Sundays from 9 a.m. to 5 p.m.
 Choose from a variety of apples that are sure to get your taste buds jumping.
 If you make it here before the third week in September, Honey Crisps are ripe and ready to be picked.

 This orchard was established in 1901 and is still owned by the same family.
 It grows 18 types of apples that are already picked for you — along with fresh pies, candies, and honey.